piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

 In this case, the weight distribution from the given restart files is read in and used.

-As for the variable weightig in 3D, particles are cloned or deleted with a given probability when moving to a new cell.
+As for the variable weighting in 3D, particles are cloned or deleted with a given probability when moving to a new cell.

 ### Split-And-Merge